 Remember the excitement that goes into finding a name and naming your child.
 The same excitement should go into naming your husky dog as the new addition is going to be a member of your family for the next 14 to 15 years.
 There are so many breeds but still each dog has an unique character and behavior.
-So isn’t it natural that you should think of unique husky dog names to for your husky dogs?
-You can find thousands of names listed on the internet.
-However, the name you give to your dog should be such that it echos a relationship between you and your dog.
+So isn’t it natural that you should think of unique husky dog names too for your husky dogs?
+You can find thousands of husky names listed on the internet.
+However, the name you give to your husky should be such that it echos a relationship between you and your dog.
 The name is what helps the outside world recognize this relationship.

-Finding an unique dog name is not an easy task, especially a husky dog name.
-Consider it as a perfect occasion for the whole family to get together to discuss and suggest a name for your pet.
+Finding unique dog names is not easy, especially husky names.
+Consider it as a perfect occasion for the whole family to get together to discuss and suggest a name for your husky.
 Children can sometimes come out with a name that is unique and funny.
 Here are a few guidelines that should be of help in your naming effort.

-- Choose a name that your dog can easily recognize.
+- Choose a name that your husky can easily recognize.